tarot & truth

 Spending more time alone has meant more frequently getting caught in cycles of hyper-rationalization around existential questions, and the matter of truth has been at the top of my list.
 Personally and politically, questioning the nature/nurture of truth has been a utilitarian undertaking.
 Over the last few years, I kept getting tired with other people, and then I kept getting tired with myself, and then I got tired of the world, and I needed to know how to make sense of things and create a system of understanding and communication that would let me cope with angst, anxiety, and frustration in a healthy, long-term way.
 Examining truth was a way of developing strategy around communicating with various people, and around placing myself somewhere emotionally, rationally, socially, personally.

-find truth, choose it, and the rest will follow.
+find truth, choose it, and let what follows follow.